RichardZJM/mlip3-extract/README.md

 # MLIP

-MLIP is a software for Machine Learning Interatomic Potentials.
+This is a fork of MLIP-3, a software for Machine Learning Interatomic Potentials.
-It has been developed at Skoltech (Moscow) by Alexander Shapeev, Evgeny Podryabinkin, Konstantin Gubaev, and Ivan Novikov
+The original, MLIP-3, has been developed at Skoltech (Moscow) by Alexander Shapeev, Evgeny Podryabinkin, Konstantin Gubaev, and Ivan Novikov

 ## Licence